 I hear you loud and clear.
 Been there, done that!
 I vividly remember how I was concerned – read terrified – when I had no idea how updates and customizations work together.

 As you might know, the power of code is that it can be edited and customized to address any of your business needs.
-WordPress, with its huge market share, is the quintessential example: thanks to thousands of themes, plugins, whether pre-built or purely custom-coded, it allows you to enhance the design and/or the functionality of your site.
+WordPress, with its huge market share, is the quintessential example: thanks to thousands of themes and plugins — whether pre-built or purely custom-coded — it allows you to enhance the design and/or functionality of your site.

 Updates are vital to any WordPress website

 Code is a living creature, and it needs to be properly maintained.Neglecting updates makes your website susceptible to security threats and performance issues.
 You also miss the chance of taking advantage of the functionality your competitors are using.
 This is true for WooCommerce stores as well.

 Before we start, you should know that each time the word “update” pops up, it should trigger its perfect companion word, “backup,” in your mind.
 Specifically, you should never start any update procedure without having first a current and working copy of your site and database.

 Now that we’re clear on this let’s dig deeper into the burning question.